As e-commerce accelerates, fintech startups raised record $100M rounds in Q2 – TechCrunch

 Reading headlines here and there, one might assume that venture capital interest in fintech startups is setting records every quarter.

-After all: didn’t Robinhood raise $280 million and $320 million more this year?
+After all: Didn’t Robinhood raise $280 million and $320 million more this year?
 Stripe raised $600 million just a few minutes ago, and wasn’t it Monzo that raised £60 million a few weeks back?
 Oh, and Hippo raised $150 million the other day.

 And what about that huge Plaid exit earlier in the year and Chime’s jillion dollars that came right before 2019 ended?

 That’s how it has felt to me, at least.
-And with good reason: new data from CB Insights indicates that fintech startups raised a record number of so-called “mega-rounds,” financings worth $100 million and more, in the second quarter of 2020.
+And with good reason: New data from CB Insights indicates that fintech startups raised a record number of so-called “megarounds,” financings worth $100 million and more, in the second quarter of 2020.

 The Exchange explores startups, markets and money.
 You can read it every morning on Extra Crunch, or get The Exchange newsletter every Saturday.